-USAA also offers rental car reimbursement, which helps pay for the cost of a rental car while your personal vehicle is being repaired for a covered claim.
-If you add rental reimbursement to your policy, your insurance company will pay a fixed amount per day toward the cost of your rental, up to a maximum per-claim limit.
+USAA also offers rental car reimbursement coverage, which helps pay for the cost of a rental car while your personal vehicle is being repaired for a covered claim.
+If you add rental reimbursement to your policy, USAA will pay dependent on the rental vehicle toward the cost of your rental, up to 30 days or $900 per claim.
+You select specific rental car reimbursement limits when you purchase the add-on.
+For example, if you choose $25 per day/$600 per loss as your rental reimbursement limits, USAA will pay up to $25 per day, but no more than $600 per claim for your rental.
+You're covered for a rental when your vehicle repairs are started, or immediately if your vehicle isn't drivable.

 USAA car insurance costs an average of $80 per month, according to WalletHub data.
 The cost of USAA car insurance varies due to several factors, including a driver%s record, location, and age, but USAA insurance rates tend to be among the cheapest available.
 In WalletHub%s Cheap Car Insurance Study, which compared 18 major car insurance companies, USAA ranked second, only behind Geico.… read full answer